Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: Experiments

 Table \ref{tab:coverage_multiple_instruments} shows the results.
 For $s = 0$, all methods achieve good coverage.
-As more instruments become invalid, naive approaches, including possibilistic IV with $A = \{0\}$, lose coverage.
+As more instruments become invalid, naive approaches, including VIPER with $A = \{0\}$, lose coverage.
 Our two variants with $A$ containing the true $\alpha$ maintain good coverage even when all instruments are invalid.
-However, when $\alpha$ lies on a corner of the hypercube (e.g., $A = [0.0, 0.2]^p$ with $s = 0$ or $A = [-0.1, 0.1]^p$ with $s = 5$), the intervals can be slightly overoptimistic, particularly for the $\chi^2$ approximation.
-BudgetIV is the only other method that can maintain coverage above the nominal level for $s=5$.
+However, when $\alpha$ lies on a corner of the hypercube (e.g., $A = [0.0, 0.2]^p$ with $s = 0$ or $A = [-0.1, 0.1]^p$ with $s = 5$), the intervals can be slightly too short, particularly for the $\chi^2$ approximation.
+LeakyIV and BudgetIV can also maintain coverage above the nominal level for $s=5$, but are overly conservative.
+In Appendix~\ref{sec:additional_experiments}, we present additional results for varying sample sizes and instrument strengths, where VIPER consistently provides good coverage.

-Our approach widens the confidence sets appropriately when the instruments are not assumed to be valid a priori.
+VIPER widens the confidence sets appropriately when the instruments are not assumed to be valid a priori.
 This ensures valid inference even if no valid instruments exist.
 These sets may include a non-unique mode, reflecting partial identification.
 However, as shown in the experiments above, choosing $A$ too wide can make the confidence sets overly conservative and less useful in practice.
-BudgetIV can similarly maintain good coverage, as it also relies on partial identification, yet it may not return a plausible set for certain hyperparameter specifications.
+BudgetIV can similarly maintain good coverage, as it also relies on partial identification, yet it may not return a plausible set for certain hyperparameter specifications (see Appendix \ref{sec:details_experiments}).
 In contrast, our method always yields a posterior possibility function, even if it is sometimes very uninformative.